TheVave/Sharp/README.md

 ---------------------------------------------------------

 SharpPhysics is a (somewhat small) (2d) physics library that is set up with Silk.net with OpenGL.
-The renderer is not fully set up, but I'm working on it.

 ### BUILDING ###
 ---------------------------------------------------------